Ana María Archila: Center for Popular Democracy

 Archila subsequently became a co-executive director of the Center for Popular Democracy (CPD).
-She worked to build and support this national network of community organizations.
-In her role, Archila spoke out against the immigration policies of US President Donald Trump, as well as his attacks on the Affordable Care Act, and more.
+In her role, Archila spoke out against the immigration policies of US President Donald Trump, as well as his attacks on the Affordable Care Act.
 She told CNN that removing children from their parents and their family would cause damage that would be difficult to repair later in life.
-She continued her decades-long work advocating for immigration reform centered on a path to citizenship for millions of undocumented people.
-In June 2018, Archila lamented that the zero tolerance policy of the Trump administration which separated immigrant children from their parents, was still in operation.
+In June 2018, Archila lamented that the zero tolerance policy of the Trump administration which separated immigrant children from their parents was still in operation.

 Archila brought attention to Puerto Rico and problems of lack of power after Hurricane Maria.
 She warned that the territory was lacking in proper governmental organization in advance of the following hurricane season.
 She advocated for debt relief to alleviate economic problems in Puerto Rico.
 Archila pointed in particular to Bank of Santander as an example of economic debt pressures on Puerto Rico in the wake of Hurricane Maria.
-Archila said Puerto Rico was not getting responsive assistance from the US federal government, because the United States Congress did not view the locality as within their representation duties.
+Archila said Puerto Rico was not getting responsive assistance from the US federal government because the United States Congress did not view the locality as within their representation duties.

 U.S. Senate hearings on Supreme Court nomination

-On September 28, 2018, US Senator Jeff Flake announced his intention to vote for Supreme Court nominee Brett Kavanaugh, who had been accused of sexual assault by a number of women, including Christine Blasey Ford, who testified for several hours before the Senate Judiciary Committee the day before Flake's announcement.
+On September 28, 2018, US Senator Jeff Flake announced his intention to vote for Supreme Court nominee Brett Kavanaugh.
+Kavanaugh had been accused of sexual assault by a number of women, including Christine Blasey Ford, who testified for several hours before the Senate Judiciary Committee the day before Flake's announcement.
 Kavanaugh subsequently testified and denied the allegations.
 Flake said that Ford's testimony was "compelling," but added that Kavanaugh's response was "persuasive" and left him "with as much doubt as certainty" regarding what had occurred.

-Following his announcement, Flake was confronted by Archila along with Maria Gallagher, two anti-Kavanaugh protestors, in a Senate office building elevator.
-On the same day, Flake voted not to subpoena Mark Judge to appear before the Judiciary Committee, who Ford said was present during her assault.
-That afternoon, Flake voted to advance Kavanaugh's nomination out of the Senate Judiciary Committee, but said he was a "yes" vote "only if the final Senate vote [was] delayed for one week, during which time the FBI [could] investigate sexual harassment allegations against Kavanaugh"; Senate Republican leaders agreed to support the proposed investigation.
+Following his announcement, but prior to the Judiciary Committee's vote on the Kavanaugh nomination, Flake was confronted by Archila and Maria Gallagher in a Senate office building elevator.
+The two women identified themselves as sexual assault survivors, noted the sexual assault allegations against Kavanaugh, and loudly criticized Flake about his support for the Kavanaugh nomination.
+CNN reported that Flake was "visibly uncomfortable" during the encounter and "seemed to have a change of heart" afterward.
+The exchange was broadcast live on CNN.
+On the same day, Flake voted not to subpoena Mark Judge—who Ford said was present during her assault—to appear before the Judiciary Committee.
+That afternoon, Flake voted to advance Kavanaugh's nomination out of the Senate Judiciary Committee; however, Flake added that he was a "yes" vote "only if the final Senate vote [was] delayed for one week, during which time the FBI [could] investigate sexual harassment allegations against Kavanaugh".
+Senate Republican leaders agreed to support the proposed investigation.
 Later that day, President Donald Trump directed the FBI to undertake a one-week investigation of the allegations against Kavanaugh.
+Kavanaugh's nomination was eventually confirmed.